seifrajhi/aws-eks-blueprints-iac-talk/README.md

-# Amazon EKS Cluster with Istio
+# Amazon EKS Cluster with Istio Blueprints

 This code shows how to provision an EKS cluster with Istio and some of EKS add-ons.